ipfabric/docs/docs/support/known_issues/IP_Fabric/index.md

   an "insufficient resources" failure.
 In such a case, verify resources on the status page and retry in several minutes.

-- Switching site separation to RegEx can cause issues.

 ## Duplicate IP detection

 - Anycast IP addresses are reported as duplicate addresses.